euphojk97/euphojk97/README.md

 I am a girl who really likes programming, when she grows up she wants to be a software engineer,<br>I am currently studying Pyton and Javascript, I really like web development, I am very passionate about listening to music<br>And coffee.
 I play the accordion since I was 4 years old🪗
 👯 Aprendiz de Desarrollo WEB en [Steam Academy](https://www.steamacademy.com.co)
+- ✨ If someone could do it, I can do it too and if nobody could, I'll be the first ✨ -

 ## 🌐 Socials: